-And we’re never far away if you should have a question or want to discuss different loan program options.
-You can always reach us by phone (1-800-550-5538), email, social media, or through this website.
+If you have a question, want to discuss loan program options, or need a pre-qualification letter.
+You can reach me by phone (1-800-550-5538) or through my website.

-What You’ll Learn From Our First-Time Homebuyer Guide
+What You’ll Learn From My First-Time Homebuyer Guide

-- The Loan Process: We provide an overview of the mortgage loan process and how to stay on top of your first mortgage transaction.
-From getting pre-qualified to the documentation you’ll need to what happens after you have an accepted offer.
-We cover it all so that you’re better informed to make better decisions.
+- The Home Loan Process: This is an overview of the home loan process and how to stay on top of your first mortgage transaction.

-- Ten Tips To Get A Better Mortgage Rate: Here we give you some solid tips on how to get a better mortgage rate.
-A better mortgage rate means you’ll pay less in interest during the loan.
+- How To Get A Lower Rate: Here, I give you ten solid ways to lower your home loan interest rate.
+A better rate means you’ll pay less interest during the loan.

-- Why You Need A Great Team: Having experienced, trustworthy professionals working on your behalf is so important to first-time homebuyers.
+- Why First-Time Homebuyers Need A Great Team: Having experienced and trustworthy professionals working on your behalf is a key ingredient to a successful transaction.

 - Conventional/Conforming loans